21 Signs You’re Way Too Addicted to Your Phone

 You set every reminder in your phone

 You came to the store for eggs, milk, and…what was that last item?
 Relying on your phone to tell you everything sets you up to forget how to remember by yourself.
-These are the 29 things your grocer won’t tell you.
+Use these 7 tricks to lower your cell phone bill.

 You use two screens at once